Taliaferro

-Taliaferro (/ˈtɒlɪvər/ TOL-iv-ər), also spelled Talliaferro, Tagliaferro, Talifero, Taliafero, Taliferro or Tellifero and sometimes fully anglicised to Tolliver or Toliver, is a prominent family in eastern Virginia and Maryland.
+The Taliaferro family (/ˈtɒlɪvər/ TOL-iv-ər), also spelled Talliaferro, Tagliaferro, Talifero, Taliafero, Taliferro or Tellifero and sometimes fully anglicised to Tolliver or Toliver, is a prominent American family of Anglo-Italian descent in eastern Virginia and Maryland.
 The Taliaferros (originally Tagliaferro /it/, which means 'Ironcutter' in Italian) are one of the early families who settled in Virginia in the 17th century.
 They migrated from London, where an ancestor had served as a musician in the court of Queen Elizabeth I. The surname in that line is believed to trace back to Bartholomew Taliaferro, a native of Venice and subject of the Doge of Venice, who settled in London and was made a denizen in 1562.